ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

                          proxy-public-address = 192.0.2.45:54321,  \
                                             [2001:db8::1234]:54321

-/* Request Context ID 2 to be used for uncompressed UDP payloads from/to any target */
+/* Register Context ID 2 to be used for uncompressed UDP payloads to/from any target */

  CAPSULE                       -------->
    Type = COMPRESSION_ASSIGN